daxo4/laravel-socket/README.md

 # Troubleshooting
 #### ReflectionException - class SocketPermissionInterface does not exist.
 This means you sent a message with an 'auth' field, but have not configured a class to handle permission checks.
+Make sure the class exists, and that you've configured the IoC binding to expose it to Laravel-socket.

+# FAQ
+#### Why [RabbitMQ](https://www.rabbitmq.com/)?
+Why not [ZeroMQ](http://zeromq.org/), like other React-based web sockets?
+Short answer: because our backend already uses RabbitMQ for inter-process communication, and we didn't want two queueing systems.

+Long answer: we wanted a single messaging system to support our entire platform.
+One of the beautiful things about using a queueing system for inter-process communication is the ability for non-PHP applications to enter the network.
+The rest of our tech uses RabbitMQ for message passing, and so using RabbitMQ for push notifications kept our dependencies low.

+ZeroMQ has some advantages over RabbitMQ [see here](http://code.hootsuite.com/why-we-love-and-use-zeromq-at-hootsuite/).
+Ultimately, if you're willing to invest the time and resources into it, ZeroMQ will ultimately be a more powerful and efficient system.
+That said, RabbitMQ is more useful 'out of the box'.

+Ultimately, the system is not completely married to RabbitMQ as a message passing system.
+We use a [custom variant of the ReactAMQP library](https://github.com/echosec/ReactAMQP) (using php-amqplib instead of the PECL extensions), and it would be reasonably easy to substitute in [React ZMQ](https://github.com/reactphp/zmq) instead.

 # License
 The MIT License (MIT)

 Copyright (c) 2015 echosec